 Occasionally the customer might have a different interpretation of what the company will provide or how it will be implemented.
 That's because customers and providers often have a different interpretation of words like "best practice" or whether the management of networking gear starts with the initial setup or begins after everything is already functional.

-With multiple levels of managed services and multiple ways to interpret what each party is responsible for, it's important for both the customer and the managed service provider to be clear on what the agreement entails and what would fall outside of its scope.
+With multiple levels of services provided and multiple ways to interpret what each party is responsible for, it's important for both the customer and the managed service provider to be clear on what the agreement entails and what would fall outside of its scope.